Eve 6′s dark, forgotten pop-rock masterpiece: It’s All In Your Head

 This brings us to their third and final pre-breakup album, It’s All in Your Head.
 The masses ignored it and the critics shrugged it off.
 But they’re all wrong.
 It’s All in Your Head — while not perfect — is Eve 6′s opus, a dark pop-rock masterpiece.

 Listening through the album a few days ago for the first time in awhile, It’s All in Your Head sounds better then ever.
 It’s hard to believe the album is over a half-decade old, because it still sounds fresh.
-It showcases the band’s ability to construct solid pop hooks with excellent musicianship, but this time it’s edgy and colorful.
-There’s a nervy desperation in these songs that feels like it could explode with rage or despair or desolation at any moment, and it sometimes does.
+It showcases the band’s ability to construct solid pop hooks, but this time they’re edgy and colorful.
+There’s a nervy desperation in these songs that feels like it could explode with rage or despair or desolation at any moment.
+And it sometimes does.

 Every piece of the album and the sound fits together.
 The drum-work is menacing.
 The guitar-work is varied, exciting, melodic, and wonderfully loud most of the time.
 The flourishes of electronica evoke a hazy state of confusion that only adds to the rich, convincing sound of the album.

 But the real treat is the vocal work.
 Max Collins emerges with one of my favorite vocal performances from any album ever.
-On previous albums, he’d occasionally sound too cool for school.
+On previous albums, he’d occasionally sound like he was trying to be hip, too cool for school.
 Here, he sounds fully invested in the music.
-At times, his voice is stretched to its limit, but it matches the themes of the album.
-His voice lends the album a real honesty, as if he was really experiencing what the songs describe.
-Maybe he was.
+His vocal range is stretched to its limit, but the occasional crack and strain match the themes of breakdown and regret that fill the album.
+His voice lends the album a real honesty, as if he’s truly experiencing what the songs describe.

 It’s All In Your Head is largely about loneliness and despair.
 It completes a nice three-album cycle.
-Eve 6′s debut is mostly about growing lonely, Horrorscope is mostly about one-night stands, and It’s All in Your Head is mostly about returning to loneliness.
+Eve 6’s debut is mostly about gnawing emptiness, Horrorscope is mostly about brief passions, and It’s All in Your Head is mostly about the regret in letting that passion slip away.

 I normally don’t advocate thinking of an album as simply a collection of tracks, but I have a lot I want to say about these songs, so I’ll break my rule — if for no other reason, because I don’t see many sites giving these songs the credit they deserve.